Change File(s) Date & Timestamp via CMD or PowerShell

 Batch change file date timestamp Windows

-This command will change the creation and modification date and time of all .txt files in the current directory and all its subdirectories to March 15, 2023, 10:22:30 AM.
+This will adjust the creation and modification dates and times for all files to March 15, 2023, 10:23:38 AM.

 Related issue: Batch (.BAT) Files Not Running in Windows 11/10

-Changing file date & timestamp via PowerShell
+How to change file date & timestamp with PowerShell

-Using the “Set-ItemProperty” cmdlet
+Getting to know the “Set-ItemProperty” cmdlet

-Basic syntax of the Set-ItemProperty cmdlet
+How to use the Set-ItemProperty cmdlet

 Set-ItemProperty -Path [Path] -Name [PropertyName] -Value [NewValue]